Parameter Values

 s02usp_cashbookcompany_idParameterValuess02companiesTABLEid, +name

-Here is a sample of the configuration with the values from stored procedures:
+Here's a sample configuration with values from stored procedures:

 IDTABLE_SCHEMATABLE_NAMECOLUMN_NAMEEVENT_NAMEHANDLER_SCHEMAHANDLER_NAMEHANDLER_TYPEHANDLER_CODETARGET_WORKSHEET